Doush-H/ft_irc/README.md

 ## Notes:
 - Maybe we should consider putting some of the bigger commands in seperate files because they are getting long
 - Sorry if I broke something, did't have time to thoroughly test stuff
+## MODE, JOIN:
+- Still need to do mode changes for users
+- Need to enforce -i (invite only) flag for JOIN, probably more flags also have to be enforced still
+- I think I might have to send the message that MODE has been changed to all members like Doush did for JOIN, WHO